MihaMarkocic/cloudservices/AWS/load_balancer/README.md

     2. Deploy 3 webserver instances in a created public subnet

 - Load Balancer:
-    1. Deploy network load balancer in a public subnet with 3 webserver instances
+    1. Deploy network load balancer with an elastic IP in a public subnet with 3 webserver instances
     2. Create 2 load balancer listeners listening to the incoming traffic:
         - Forwarding the incoming *HTTP* requests on port 80
         - Forwarding the incoming *HTTPS* requests on port 443